dummifiedme/TheNotebook/NotesVault/Parliament.md

 > American System, where each state has 2 seats in the Senate.) ie Equal representation of all the states.)

 ##### Representation of the UTs
+- Same way as the allocation of seats and election as in states.
+- Only three states with legislatures
+	-